keshavjha018/Desktop_Assistant/README.md

 ## Getting Started

 There are some Prerequisites to run these programs in any windows machine.
-- Python 3 or above
+- Python 3 or above.
 - Any IDE to run python programs.

 ### Please follow the given steps for installation